Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 21 Oktober 2024 09.59.02 UTC
+- WIB: Senin, 21 Oktober 2024 10.33.53 UTC
-- WITA: Senin, 21 Oktober 2024 10.59.02 UTC
+- WITA: Senin, 21 Oktober 2024 11.33.53 UTC
-- WIT: Senin, 21 Oktober 2024 11.59.02 UTC
+- WIT: Senin, 21 Oktober 2024 12.33.53 UTC

 Kutipan Inspiratif:
-"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: technology
+Kategori: inspirational